RESIST: Resilient Decentralized Learning Using Consensus Gradient Descent

-Let \(\tau\) denote the cardinality of \(\cT_{\cF}\), i.e., \(\tau := |\cT_{\cF}|\), which we refer to as the number of filtered graphs associated with the underlying graph \(\cG\) for a given parameter \(b\). \end{defi} In each iteration \( t \) of RESIST where the CWTM operation is performed, the algorithm effectively operates on one of the filtered graphs \(\cH \in \cT_{\cF}\).
-However, the set of filtered graph topologies \(\cT_{\cF}\) (and thus its cardinality \(\tau\)) depends only on the original graph \(\cG\) and the parameter \( b \); it does not depend on \( t \) or on which specific links are actually attacked during each iteration of the RESIST algorithm.
-Strictly speaking, we should write \(\cT_{\cF}(\cG, b)\) and \(\tau(\cG, b)\) to explicitly indicate their dependence on \(\cG\) and \( b \), but we suppress this notation for simplicity.
+Let \(\tau\) denote the cardinality of \(\cT_{\cF}\), i.e., \(\tau := |\cT_{\cF}|\), which we refer to as the number of filtered graphs associated with the underlying graph \(\cG\) for a given parameter \(b\). \end{defi} Strictly speaking, we should write \(\cT_{\cF}(\cG, b)\) and \(\tau(\cG, b)\) to explicitly indicate their dependence on \(\cG\) and \( b \), but we suppress this notation for simplicity.
 Additionally, while \(\tau\) may be large depending on the topology of \(\cG\), it remains a finite quantity.
+In each iteration \( t \) of RESIST where the CWTM operation is performed, the algorithm effectively operates on one of the filtered graphs \(\cH \in \cT_{\cF}\).
+However, the set of filtered graph topologies \(\cT_{\cF}\) (and thus its cardinality \(\tau\)) depends only on the original graph \(\cG\) and the parameter \( b \); it does not depend on \( t \) or on which specific links are actually attacked during each iteration of the RESIST algorithm. \looseness=-1

 To ensure sufficient mixing of information within RESIST after the CWTM filtering operation---and, in particular, to guarantee that no node becomes isolated after filtering and that the weight assignments in Step~\ref{weight assignment in center set} of Algorithm~\ref{CWTM} remain non-negative---we require the following assumption on network connectivity: \begin{assum}[Sufficient network connectivity] The graph \(\cG(\mathcal{N}, \mathcal{E})\) is assumed to be sufficiently connected, meaning every filtered graph in the set \(\mathcal{T}_{\mathcal{F}}\) contains at least one source component with cardinality greater than one. \looseness=-1 \end{assum}